 Staff that worked in a medieval castle had certain pre-defined tasks to take care of, for instance, there was a head cook who had his staff and was responsible for preparing meals.
 Other senior members of the service staff could include a butler, seneschal, head maid, and constable.

 Medieval castle staff who were at the bottom of the hierarchy of staff members were the cleaning staff which was generally under the command of a head maid.

 The Majority of the male servants of a medieval castle were military personnel who performed specific duties.
 There were the gatekeepers and various knights and esquires who overlooked the military garrison of the castle.

 Medieval castle staff for entertainment generally displayed their skills during special events such as weddings, ceremonies, and festivals.
 Common types of entertainment in a medieval castle included dancing, juggling, mystery plays, and others.
 Sometimes, if there was no dedicated staff for entertainment in a medieval castle, it could be hired for special services.

 The duties and responsibilities of medieval castle staff varied depending on the size of the castle and the inhabitants.
-During the medieval times, the castles were large and sometimes housed hundreds of inhabitants.
+During medieval times, the castles were large and sometimes housed hundreds of inhabitants.

-In this case, the number and variety of servants was also large.
+In this case, the number and variety of servants were also large.
 Eventually, however, the size of the estate and thus the castles began the shrink which also resulted in a reduced number of servants and limited staff.